-- This involves movement in both the saggital and transverse planes: or, more simply, it involves both a push and a twist.
+- This involves movement in both the saggital and transverse planes.
+More simply, it involves both a push and a twist.
 Your starting position is on the floor, push-up ready.
 You want to push up with straight arms, then twist to one side and extend your arm straight up to the ceiling, as your body makes a lower-case “T”, keeping your body in complete alignment again.
 You are working on stabilizing your body in this “T” position with your shoulder arm that is still straight on the ground.
 Focus on pushing your body and stabilizing after you twist in this position for about a 1-2 count before rotating back down and performing the rep again, but then twisting to the alternate side.
-As soon as you get this down, you can begin to add weights, as in dumbbells on your hands.
+As soon as you get this down, you can begin to add weights, such as dumbbells, in your hands.
 You will be lifting the weight as you twist to each side, which will make this move tougher for sure.
-You can start with 5lb dumbbells and as you get stronger, move up from there.
+You can start with 5 pound dumbbells and as you get stronger, move up from there.

 2. FEET ELEVATED:

 - One way to make the push up more challenging is to get your toes on a higher surface.
-I always put my feet on a step that roughly 12″ high.
-That is usually challenging enough, but you can always go higher as long as you keep your strong back position and still getting full range of motion.
+I always put my feet on a step that is roughly 12 inches high.
+That is usually challenging enough, but you can always go higher as long as you keep a strong back position while still getting full range of motion.

-- Add a Single Leg hip extension by, at the top of your push up with your arms fully extended, you lift your right foot off the ground about three inches and squeeze with your glutes and hamstrings, and hold for about 3 seconds.
-Then, lower yourself down to 90 degrees, and push up again and repeat the hip extension, now using your other leg.
+- Add a single-leg hip extension at the top of your push up with your arms fully extended.
+Next, lift your right foot off the ground about three inches and squeeze with your glutes and hamstrings, then hold for about 3 seconds.
+Finally, lower yourself down to about 90 degrees and push up again and repeat the hip extension, now using your other leg.
 Repeat at least 10 times each leg for a total of 20 push ups.

 3. HANDS ON A ROCKER-BOARD:(or other unstable surface)

 - Another way to improve rotational stability is to put your hands on an unstable surface during the push up.
-Two of my favorite ways of doing this is to place your hands on a rocker board, a 2’x2′ wooden teeter-totter, or a Swiss Ball.
+Two of my favorite ways of doing this is to place your hands on a rocker board, a 2×2 wooden teeter-totter or a Swiss ball.